FALL 2020 - Creating New Pathways

 You'll come away with a plan forward.
 What makes sense for you to do daily.

-Jody is a Yoga Therapist, Registered Yoga Teacher (RYT500), and a certified Pain Care Yoga Teacher with a particular interest in helping people with chronic or persistent pain.
+Jody is a (Certifying) Yoga Therapist, a Certified Pain Care Yoga Teacher, and a Registered Yoga Teacher (RYT500) with a particular interest in helping people with chronic or persistent pain.

 With an understanding of a biopsychosocial approach to pain and it’s similarities to the holistic approach that yoga practices and philosophy offer, Jody integrates contemporary pain science along with self-management tools, techniques and practices.